 At any time, holders may convert the October Debentures into shares of common stock at a fixed conversion price of \$0.84, subject to adjustment in the event the Company issues common stock (or securities convertible into or exercisable for common stock) at a price below the conversion price as such price may be in effect at various times (the "Conversion Price").
+As of September 30, 2008, no adjustment has been made to the fixed conversion price.
 On January 31, 2008, \$100,000 of the principal balance of the October Debentures was converted by an investor.
 Using the conversion rate of \$0.84 per share per the terms of the Convertible Debenture Agreement, 119,047 shares of registered common stock were issued to the investor.

 Quarterly interest payments for these convertible debentures are payable in cash and commenced on January 1, 2008.
 The Company may elect to make interest payments in shares of common stock provided, generally, that it is not in default under the Debentures and it has met certain equity conditions prior to the due date of the interest payments.
 If the Company elects to make interest payments in common stock, the conversion rate will be the lesser of (a) the Conversion Price (as defined below), or (b) 85% of the lesser of (i) the average of the volume weighted average price for the ten consecutive trading days ending immediately prior to the applicable date an interest payment is due or (ii) the average of such price for the ten consecutive trading days ending immediately prior to the date the applicable shares are issued and delivered if such delivery is after the interest payment date.
-As of June 30, 2008 and March 31, 2008, the Company had \$88,388 and \$5,446, respectively, of accrued interest on the October Debentures included in the accompanying consolidated balance sheets and recorded a total of \$88,388 in interest expense related to the face rate of interest in the accompanying consolidated statement of operations for the three month period ended June 30, 2008.
+As of September 30, 2008 and March 31, 2008, the Company had zero and \$5,446, respectively, of accrued interest on the October Debentures included in the accompanying consolidated balance sheets and recorded a total of \$147,313 in interest expense related to the face rate of interest in the accompanying consolidated statement of operations for the six month period ended September 30, 2008.